Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The symmetry

+The electronic Raman scattering data \cite{Buhot2014,Kung2015} showed that there is an electronic continuum at $6.8$ meV for the $A_{2g}$ symmetry.
+Below this value of frequency, a sharp excitation peak appears inside the electronic gap.
+At the phase transition to the hidden order phase, the gap opens up.
+In comparison with these experimental results, we find a non-zero signal in $A_{2g}$ channel, both in the MSL and CSL phases but not in purely LSO phase.
+On the other hand, our calculations does not produce any signal in other symmetries than $A_{2g}$.
+The Raman response in other channels will be produced by the usual effective mass approximation \cite{Devereaux2007}.
+This analysis based on the effective mass approach is somehow meaningful.
+However, we did not address this issue here, and focus on the $A_{2g}$ response only.

+The Raman signature we obtain for $A_{2g}$ symmetry is in qualitative agreement with the inelastic signal that was experimentally observed by Buhot \textit{et. al} \cite{Buhot2015}.
+In Fig.\ref{fig4}(a)-(b), we show this inelastic peak for specific values of $\Delta_{0}$, $0.6$ in the MSL phase, and $0.72$ for CSL phase.
+With this value, we can adjust the peak to appear around at $1.7$ meV, which is the experimental value where the sharp excitation was observed.
+Our peak $A_{2g}$ is qualitatively consistent with the experimental results, although there is an intrinsic broadening from our calculations making our peak wider than that observed experimentally.
+However, we have to keep in mind that our theoretical calculation is obtained from an effective tight-binding model.
+The consideration of supplementary interaction terms within a standard Random Phase Approximation from our non-interacting result could naturally provide a narrowing of this peak.

-In the framework of the cuprates systems \cite{Liu1993}, the A$_{2g}$ symmetry may account for the appearance of excitations in which quantum fluctuations destroy the N\'eel order, with the elementary excitations having a fractional character with a chiral nature \cite{Khveshchenko1994, Wen1989, Wen2002}.
-This may favor the choice of chiral SL phase as the natural framework for the appearance of such excitations.
-However, in their analysis, Harima \textit{et al} \cite{Harima2010} suggested that the space group No 128 might be incompatible with some nuclear resonance experiments on URu$_2$Si$_2$.
-On the other side, space group No 128 is compatible with the commensurate chirality density wave state discussed in ref.\cite{Kung2015}.
+The origin of a inelastic peak suggests the presence of well-defined quasiparticles.
+In the framework of the cuprates systems \cite{Liu1993}, the $A_{2g}$ symmetry is associated with the appearance of elementary excitations in which quantum fluctuations destroy the N\'eel order.
+These elementary excitations have a strongly chiral nature \cite{Khveshchenko1994, Wen1989, Wen2002}.
+Such a scenario favors the choice of chiral spin liquid as the natural candidate for the appearance of such excitations.
+Moreover, in their analysis, Harima \textit{et al.} \cite{Harima2010} suggested that the space group No 128 is incompatible with the nuclear resonance experiments on URu$_2$Si$_2$.
+Additionally, space group No 128 is compatible with the commensurate chirality density wave state discussed in Kung \textit{et al.} \cite{Kung2015}.
+In contrast, the proposition of a modulated spin liquid \cite{Pepin2011,Thomas2013} as a candidate for HO is based on breaking of a four-fold rational symmetry which was detected in the HO phase from susceptibility measurements \cite{Okazaki2011}.
+Furthermore, a modulated spin liquid scenario is also compatible with other experimental investigations of HO phase, such as, Hall data \cite{Oh2007}, Thermal conductivity \cite{Behnia2005} and quantum oscillations \cite{Nakashima_2003}.
+From our study, we cannot attest which phase is the best to describe HO, since our results show no distinction between the MSL and CSL.